As simple as it may seem, proper handwashing remains the most effective way of removing germs and harmful bacteria from our hands.

 Still, this doesn’t save you from their presence.
 You should also wash your hand regularly to prevent your hands from being the medium through which the bacteria is carried all around the office.

 Everything a workplace washroom needs to ensure perfect hand hygiene.

 Prevent the toilet germs from reaching your hands in the first place.
 Sanitise the seats.

 Washroom maintenance and washroom equipment rental with regular refills.

 We are almost constantly surrounded by people.
 There will be people sneezing and coughing all around you.
 If bacteria lands on your hands, it can get into your body if you don’t wash those hands.

 Hand sanitizers can also be used to reduce the bacteria when there is no soap or water.
 The use of hand sanitizers will not give the same protection as an actual hand washing but you will end up with fewer bacteria on your hands.

-The best choice of hand sanitizers should be alcohol based products.
+This all sounds reasonable and it seems like a no-brainer.
+Still, a lot of people don’t do it enough.
 It’s not that people don’t want to be clean.
 It’s mostly that they forget to wash their hands when they should.
 That’s why they need to be reminded, especially in the workplace where they can do the most harm.